kuvivek/drivingTheoryInGermany/README.md

 ❌ One fifth of the speedometer reading in metres
 ❌ One third of the speedometer reading in metres
 ✅ One half of the speedometer reading in metres
+**Comment**:  To avoid rear-end collisions, the rule of thumb is that outside built-up areas the distance to the vehicle in front should be at least half
+the speedometer reading in meters (also known as “half the speedometer”).
+A third or a fifth would no longer be safe!
+That is not enough.

 242. What amount of side clearance must you maintain when overtaking pedestrians and cyclists?
 I must
 ✅ maintain a minimum side clearance of 1.5 m within a built-up area